 The ideal business strategy fits on a bumper sticker or a T-shirt.
 Why?
-Because your team is more likely to follow an easy-to-remember strategy, versus a 20-page plan.
+Because your team is more likely to follow a strategy that’s easy-to-remember, versus a 20-page plan.

-If you want to improve client retention at your agency, try this bite-size but extremely powerful business strategy: Warmth & Competence.
+If you want to improve client retention at your agency, try a simple yet powerful business strategy: Warmth & Competence.

 The concept (from the book The HUMAN Brand) helps explain how agencies can have better client relationships—in particular, what they should strive for in working with clients.